Anna-Jeong-MS/Anna-Jeong-MS/README.md

 ---

 ## 🚀 What I Do
-- Lead **Azure architecture & compliance** for top financial institutions (KB, Shinhan, NH, Samsung Life, Hanwha Life)
+- Lead **Azure architecture & compliance** for top financial institutions
-- Deliver **secure cloud adoption** with focus on regulatory leadership (FSS, CSAP, AI Sandbox)
+- Deliver **secure cloud adoption** with focus on regulatory leadership
 - Build **enablement programs & workshops** → standardized assets published on Microsoft GitHub
 - Act as a trusted advisor in **data, AI, networking, and security**